GovTechSG/purple-a11y/README.md

 - If you do not have java, you can consider installing [Corretto](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/what-is-corretto-11.html) distribution of OpenJDK.

 #### VeraPDF
 - VeraPDF is used for scanning PDF files.
-Install VeraPDF by following [guide](https://docs.verapdf.org/install/).
+Install VeraPDF by following the [install guide](https://docs.verapdf.org/install/).
 You may wish to use the Automated installation script provided on that page, and changing the XML installation script section `<installpath>/tmp/verapdf-test</installpath>` to a location of your choice.
 - Ensure you have VeraPDF set in PATH then verify verapdf is installed correctly:
 ```shell
 # Invoke the VeraPDF installer